Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 figure out the issue to no avail.
 I'm not getting any compilation errors anymore which I'm glad for, but at the cost of a super messy project.
 This can be seen by my mixture of variable naming, code structure.

+---

+---
+## Day "4" - 13/01-25 (Will most likely just put the dates as titles due to days not fitting)

+- [ ] Advanced G assignments.
+(Kept as a single point for now)
+- [ ] Start on VG assignments.
+- [ ] Refactor `MenuHandlerTest`, and add more tests
+- [ ] Complete `MenuHandler`'s functions
+- [x] Hate on Scanner a bit more
+- [ ] Look into mocking further and refactor accordingly.

+### Agenda

+Goal for this part would be to finish up the `menuHanlder` so that the project will be an actually functional program.
+The methods in question will be mostly menu systems to redirect to appropriate method calling, such as add session, that will have its own followup of prompted inputs to fill in the details of a session.

+## Fleeting-Notes

+I feel like I've worked somewhat backwards with this, or at least I should've looked more into mockito properly since I had some gigantic troubles with **Scanner** and mocking.
+Which caused me to go down a rabbit hole of cursed stuff.
+The idea of mocking for `menuHandlerTest` is to avoid essentially testing whatever scanner already have.
+We should not care about the logic and if the return is correct, but rather the outcome of the entire method.